dyyyl/hash-it-to-the-max/notes.md

 This is an incredibly naive approach to preventing damage from collisions, however.
-The reason we have a high degree of confidence in achieving O(1) as an average complexity in this case has more to do with the hashing algorithm we're working with, and complexity is generally going to accrue as collisions happen more and more often.
+The reason we have a high degree of confidence in achieving O(1) as an average complexity in this case has more to do with the hashing algorithm we're working with than our current implementation, and complexity is generally going to accrue as collisions happen more and more often.

 Implementations with a lot of collisions will tend toward O(n), while implementations with few (or no) collisions will tend toward O(1)!

-As I mentioned earlier, there are other methods that can be implemented
+As I mentioned earlier, there are other methods to avoid collisions that can be implemented including:
-including:

 1. Double hashing (which can be more computationally expensive).
-2. Open Addressing (aka linear probing), which works pretty well unless you have a lot of collisions, at which point you begin to tend towards O(n)
+2. Open Addressing (aka linear probing), which works pretty well unless you have a lot of collisions, at which point you begin to tend towards O(n) again.

 Thank you all so much!